 Greasby Infant School is a single storey building and is fully accessible with the use of ramps.
 We have two disabled toilets and a medical room with shower facilities and an electric bed.
-The building is light, classrooms have plenty of access through wide doors and the site is both safe and secure.
+The building is light and well ventilated, classrooms have suitable access through wide doors and the site is safe and secure.

 Interactive whiteboards and speakers enable all children to be actively involved in lessons which appeal to visual and auditory learning styles.